- The cervical cap fits around the cervix.

 Sometimes, the cervical cap may get moved out of place during sexual intercourse.
 Also, some women may be allergic to the material of the cervical cap or the spermicide used with it.
 The cervical cap may possibly cause changes in the cells of your cervix, so you need to get a second Pap smear 3 months after your start using it.
 You should get a pelvic exam once a year after this to check on the wear and fit of the cervical cap.

-Do I ever need to get a new cervical cap?
+Do I ever need to replace my cervical cap?

 Yes.
 You should get a new cervical cap about once a year.
 Also, after childbirth or if you feel that the cervical cap does not fit well, you probably need to get a new cap.
 See your health care provider and discuss it with him/her.